-The Victorian Bulldog is a friendly bully-type largely credited to Ken Mollett in the 1980s.
-These dogs have had a long history, dating back to the Victorian era.
-Because of this, Mollett wanted to bring back the bulldogs of the iconic era.
+The Victorian Bulldog is a friendly bully dog largely credited to Ken Mollett in the 1980s.
+These dogs had a long history, dating back to the Victorian era.
+Because of this, Mollett wanted to bring back the bullies of this iconic era.

-He used a combination of the English Bulldogs with Bull Terriers, Staffordshire Bull Terriers and the Bullmastiffs.
-Not only did he develop a breed that appeared similar to the old Victorian dogs but also created a much healthier bulldog.
+He used a combination of the English Bulldogs with Bull Terriers, Staffordshire Bull Terriers and even the Bullmastiffs.
+Not only did he breed a dog that appeared similar to the old Victorian dogs but also created a much healthier bulldog.

 Victorian Bulldogs are slightly taller, thus not as wide than the typical bulldog-type.
 They have fewer breathing problems, which is a concern for many brachycephalic breeds, such as your traditional bully.
 Plus, the corkscrew tail isn’t so obvious anymore.